johnsonchmatc/madisoncollege_ruby_on_rails/Projects/project1.md

 ##Submission directions
 * Push code to a private Github repository
 * Add the instructor (johnsonch) as a collaborator to the project
-* Use a Git tag to
+* Use a Git tag to indicate at what point to grade
 * Turn in a document in BlackBoard under Assignments with the following:
   * Name
   * Date